Crucial Role Of Renewable Energy In India’s Sustainable Development

 Rooftop solar installations

-Hartek has also been at the forefront of rooftop solar systems, allowing residential and commercial properties to use solar energy to meet their energy requirements.
+Hartek has also been at the forefront of rooftop solar systems, allowing commercial properties to use solar energy to meet their energy requirements.
 We have installed over 200 MWp of rooftop solar across India.
 The organization has completed a number of projects across India, including:

 • Commercial & Industrial Buildings: Hartek has worked with companies to adopt rooftop solar systems, lowering operating costs and improving their sustainability profile.